GoogleCloudPlatform/cloud-sql-go-connector/examples/cloudrun/README.md

 ## Lazy Instantiation

 In a Cloud Run service, global variables are initialized when the container instance starts up.
-The application instance then handles subsequent requests until the container is spun down.
+The application instance then handles subsequent requests until the container is stopped.

 The `Connector` (Dialer) and `sql.DB` objects are defined as global variables (initially set to `nil`) and are lazily instantiated (created only when needed) inside the request handlers using `sync.Once`.